 Secondly, it illustrates the importance of an EPE team with diverse backgrounds and complementary expertise and skill sets.
 In EPE with primary and secondary schools, the most essential partners are the school teachers and principals.
-The development of a network of actively engaged teachers is a pre-requisite of successful EPE with schools and should, if possible, be initiated at the earliest stages of the programme.
+The development of a network of actively engaged teachers is a prerequisite of successful EPE with schools and should, if possible, be initiated at the earliest stages of the programme.
 Beyond that, our programme capitalized on contributions of not only scientists and teachers, but also engineers and technicians and a sound artist.
-Effective national media campaign around the start of the SEA-SEIS Expedition and EPE programme was orchestrated by our communication manager, working with a partner PR firm.
+An effective national media campaign around the start of the SEA-SEIS Expedition and EPE programme was orchestrated by our communication manager, working with a partner PR firm.
 Our digital media presence was maintained primarily by the team's digital journalist, his expertise increasing its effectiveness greatly.

-Thirdly, the programme demonstrates the value of co-creation by the EPE team, teachers and school students.
+Thirdly, the programme demonstrates the value of cocreation by the EPE team, teachers, and school students.
 Close collaboration with the teachers was essential in planning and developing the programme activities.
-Getting the school students co-creating with scientists in the course of the school competitions got them engaged and genuinely interested.
+Getting the school students to co-create with scientists in the course of the school competitions got them engaged and genuinely interested.

-Finally, our project can be seen as a template for a multi-faceted, "low-cost, high-gain" EPE programme.
-Recognising that the school curricular are already packed, so that teachers find it difficult to allocate a lot of time to extra material, we offered them the flexibility of activities that could be fit into just one or two periods or integrated into the Earth science part of the curriculum, according to their needs at the time.
+Finally, our project can be seen as a template for a multifaceted, "low-cost, high-gain" EPE programme.
+Recognizing that the school curricula are already packed, making it difficult for teachers to allocate a lot of time to extra material, we offered them the flexibility of activities that could be fit into just one or two periods or integrated into the Earth science part of the curriculum, according to their needs at the time.
 We offered a series of different, inter-related but independent activities (the naming competition prior to the expedition, live video events during the expedition, and the song and drawing competitions after the expedition).
-Some classes participated in only one of the activities, others-in two or three, with the teachers choosing what was the most suitable for them.
+Some classes participated in only one of the activities, others in two or three, with the teachers choosing which was the most suitable for them.
 In the sense of the minimum required classroom time commitment, the activities were low-cost.
-The high gain, relative to the amount of class-time investment and in terms of increasing the students' interest in STEM and STEM careers, is achieved thanks to the captivating adventure aspect of the project's fieldwork, engagement of students through co-creation with scientists, and direct, live-video communications between students and scientists.
+The high gain, relative to the amount of class-time investment and in terms of increasing the students' interest in STEM and STEM careers, is achieved thanks to the captivating adventure aspect of the project's fieldwork, engagement of students through co-creation with scientists, and direct, livevideo communications between students and scientists.